-Notification to academic partners is a written statement from SCCR, on behalf of the Honor Code Advisory Board, informing the college, department, academic advisor, and/or other academic partners of a student's Honor Code record.
+Notification to academic partners is a written statement from SCCR informing the college, department, academic advisor, and/or other academic partners of a student's Honor Code record.
 This may include all of the student's Honor Code findings for their duration as a student, to the extent that such administrators have a need to know the information to do their job duties for the university.
 Administrators receiving this information are expected to maintain the privacy of this information and restrict access as defined in Section J.6.

-• Written Warning
+Written Warning